iwasherefirst2/laravel-multimail/README.md

 ### Salutation Helper

-This packages comes with a mail informel/formal salutation helper in English, German, Frensh, Spanish and Portuguese.
+This packages comes with a informel/formal salutation helper in English, German, Frensh, Spanish and Portuguese.
 The object `$user` needs to implement `\iwasherefirst2\Interface\Salutable`.
 It may be used like this in your blade: